-The paint finishes highlighted in blue in the above table was determined to contain low lead concentrations, less than or equal to 0.1%.
-These paint finishes were observed to be in good condition.
+The paint finishes highlighted in blue in the above table was determined to contain low concentrations of lead, which are less than or equal to 0.1%.
+These paint finishes were observed to be in good condition, except for select areas that were observed in poor condition.

 The paint finishes highlighted in pink in the above table are considered lead-containing paints or surface coatings with concentrations greater than 0.1% lead by weight.
-These paint finishes were observed to be in good condition.
+These paint finishes were observed to be in good condition except for select areas, which were observed in poor condition.

-All remaining paints tested were below the laboratory detection limit for lead concentration.
+All remaining paints tested were below the laboratory limit of detection for lead.
 However, all other paints throughout the subject building that are not mentioned in this report must be considered to be lead-containing unless sampling and analysis until proven otherwise.

-The Laboratory Certificate of Analysis for the paint samples is included in Appendix C.
+The Laboratory Certificate of Analysis for the paint sample is also included in Appendix C.